starkfell/100DaysOfIaC/articles/day.79.AZDO-Teams-Integrate-Pt2.md

 **Figure 2**.
 Azure DevOps Project Dashboard (Teams tab)

-I'll then select Azure DevOps from the list of apps added to Teams, which includes App DevOps, I added yesterday in Day 78.
+I'll then select Azure DevOps from the list of apps added to Teams, which includes App DevOps that I added yesterday in Day 78.

 ![002](../images/day79/002.png)